Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large

-Eventually, the final data analysis optimizes the data selection (``filtering'') procedure to maximize measurement accuracy and new physics discovery potential (statistical significance) and determines the potential presence of new physics using statistical tests on the final data selection.
-The filtering and final statistical analysis are based on comparing the MC signal and background predictions with the real data by using several $\mathcal{O}(10)$ kinematic variables.
-Obviously, the statistics of the simulated events limits the prediction accuracy of the background and signal events - ideally, the number of simulated events would exceed the data predictions by several orders of magnitude to minimize the impact of finite MC statistics on the systematics uncertainty of the final measurement.
-While the simulated background events can typically be shared between several analyses, the simulation of a chosen signal process, and the subsequent choice of the relevant kinematic observables is very analysis-specific.
+Eventually, the final data analysis optimizes the data selection (``filtering'') procedure to maximize measurement accuracy and new physics discovery potential (statistical significance) and determines the potential presence of new physics using statistical tests on the final data selection (for a nice overview see Ref. \cite{cowan2011asymptotic}).
+Both the filtering and final statistical analysis are based on comparing the MC signal and background predictions with the real data by using several $\mathcal{O}(10)$ kinematic variables.
+Obviously, the statistics of the simulated events limits the prediction accuracy of the background and signal events - ideally, the number of simulated events would exceed the data predictions by several orders of magnitude to minimize the impact of finite MC statistics on the systematic uncertainty of the final measurement.
+While the simulated background events can typically be shared between several analyses at a LHC experiment, the simulation of a chosen signal process, and the subsequent choice of the relevant kinematic observables is very analysis-specific.